device42/device42-docs/docs/reports/device42-doql/db-viewer-schema.md

 You can filter by Data Building Blocks (**DBB**), Device42 Object Query Language (**DOQL**), or **All** (both) views.

-- **DBB**: Data Building Blocks are database views requiring little-to-no extra view joining, composed to let you quickly create reports.
+- **DBB**: Structured database views requiring little-to-no extra view joining, composed to let you quickly create reports.
 These views are refreshed on a nightly basis.

     <ThemedImage
     alt="Data Dictionary DBB view"